WorldWindEarth/WorldWindEarth.github.io/README.md

 > All the WorldWind servers providing elevation and imagery will be unavailable.
 While you can still download the SDKs from GitHub, there will be no technical support.
 If you have questions and/or concerns, please feel free to email at: [worldwind-info@lists.nasa.gov](mailto:worldwind-info@lists.nasa.gov)

 ## WebWorldWind
-Here is important information for mitigating issues regarding NASA Web WorldWind SDK based applications.
+Here is important information for mitigating issues caused by the shutdown in NASA Web WorldWind SDK based applications.
 The ramifications of the suspension are severe, including:

 - **Critical:** Web applications linked to _https://files.worldwind.arc.nasa.gov/artifactory/web/0.9.0/worldwind.min.js_ will fail if the _files.worldwind.arc.nasa.gov_ server is shutdown. ___The globe will not be displayed.___ Applications that use a local copy of _worldwind.js_ or _worldiwnd.min.js_ should continue to work, but image resources linked to "files.worldwind..." will not be displayed (e.g., the globe background, view controls, compass, etc.).